arian-arab/kPath/README.md

 <img src=https://github.com/user-attachments/assets/15d23aa1-8d72-4f73-a392-270e3da334d0>
 </div>

-In the next step, by rotating the sample along the y-axis (i.e., tilting the sample during measurements), we can capture these bands along different k-paths corresponding to various tilt angles.
+In the next step, by rotating the sample along the x-axis (i.e., tilting the sample during measurements), we can capture these bands along different k-paths corresponding to various tilt angles.
 As an example, we introduce tilt angles ranging from -10 to 10 degrees in increments of 0.1 degrees.

 <div align="center">
 <img src=https://github.com/user-attachments/assets/d6c9cd29-b6e3-41f3-9ab1-581d974c0756>